FatManWalking/plennarylitics/README.md

 -
   2. Splitting into different parts (preamble, actual discussions, additional content)
+-
+  3. Mapping speeches and reactions to parties and Party Members

 The preprocessing of the data was actually a smaller part of the data extraciton process, than making ourselves familiar with the differences in text structure.